Roleplay Call Types

 Video Mode

-• Description: Roleplay with video + audio context (agent provides spoken responses and may simulate visual cues or instructions).
+Roleplay with video and audio context, where the agent provides spoken responses and may simulate visual cues or instructions.
 Ideal for rehearsing web conference calls.

 • Practicing a 15-minute product demo over Zoom.